 How Can I Easily Communicate Information to Employees in Locations in Foreign Countries?

 The coronavirus is a worldwide outbreak.
 Therefore, all multinational companies need to ensure that their employees throughout the world are provided the necessary information to keep the workplace as safe as possible.
 The best and fastest way to do that is to get help from a professional legal translation service to ensure that translations of health and safety information in any language are provided quickly and accurately.
 Please email All Language Alliance, Inc. to learn more about our multilingual legal translation services and medical translation services to ensure employee safety.
-We provide legal document translation and interpreter services from English to Korean, Portuguese, Italian, Mandarin Chinese, French, Spanish, Russian, Arabic, Japanese, German, Vietnamese, and other languages.
+We provide legal document translation, onsite interpreting services, and remote interpreter services for workers’ compensation cases and HR-related communications from English to Korean, Portuguese, Italian, Mandarin Chinese, French, Spanish, Russian, Arabic, Japanese, German, Vietnamese, and other languages.